 Recognising the need for further action, the government has aimed to address the broader smoking environment at a population level, considering various aspects of the product and its distribution, including what is in it and where it is sold.
-This approach intends to make it easier for young New Zealanders to remain smokefree and support those who smoke in quitting.
-According to the Ministry of Health's Regulatory Impact Statement (RIS):
+This approach intends to make it easier for young New

-&lt;sup>7 All smoking rates in this report are based on "daily" smoking rates unless indicated otherwise.
+8 All smoking rates in this report are based on "daily" smoking rates unless indicated otherwise.

-&lt;sup>8 Ministry of Health, New Zealand Health Survey (2022).
+9 Ministry of Health, New Zealand Health Survey (2022).

-&lt;sup>9 Stats NZ (2019).
+10 Stats NZ (2019).

-ASH (2022)
+11 ASH (2022)

-&lt;sup>11 Ministry of Health (2018).
+12 Ministry of Health (2018).